Catered halls with standard rooms

 The University offers some shared standard catered rooms.
 Students interested in sharing a room can see what a shared bedroom looks like in this photosphere.

-All catered halls include a range of facilities which ensure that students have everything they need to live independently in St Andrews.
+All catered halls include a range of facilities which ensures that students have everything they need to live independently in St Andrews.

 Students will find that there is at least one laundry room in each catered hall, with washers and dryers which are card operated with pre-loaded credit.